-Reconstruction of the "Y" intersection at US-89 and WY-22, the extension of the Tribal Trail Connector to WY-22, and other projects in this group represent one of the key infrastructure challenges in Jackson Hole.
+Reconstruction of the "Y" intersection at US-26-89 and WY-22, the extension of the Tribal Trails Connector to WY-22, and other projects in this group represent one of the key infrastructure challenges in Jackson Hole.
 Objectives to be used in guiding identification of alternative improvements and designs include:

 - Network Approach - Project development shall use a network approach that addresses not only through traffic movements on state highways but also local circulation and connectivity needs.
 Network analysis will include modeling or simulation of traffic flows for different alternatives and combinations of alternatives, using current traffic data and forecasts.
-For example, traffic simulation will compare traffic flows with and without the Tribal Trail Connector and evaluate different "Y" intersection alternatives, including a roundabout. - Multimodal Analysis - Alternatives shall be identified that improve safety and convenience for all modes and do not degrade the function of the network for bicycles, pedestrians or transit to achieve higher traffic level of service.
-The ability of bicycles and pedestrians to cross the "Y" intersection (all directions) shall not be sacrificed to vehicle flow. - Transit Efficiency and Travel Time - Alternatives shall be prioritized that reduce transit travel times through the corridor by providing: separate bus-only or HOV lanes; intersections that prioritize and reduce delay for bus movements; and, other improvements that decrease the ratio of bus travel time relative to driving. - Safety - The safety of people traveling by all modes shall be a key consideration in all design.
+For example, traffic simulation will compare traffic flows with and without the Tribal Trails Connector and evaluate different "Y" intersection alternatives, including a roundabout. - Multimodal Analysis - Alternatives shall be identified that improve safety and convenience for all modes and do not degrade the function of the network for bicycles, pedestrians or transit to achieve higher traffic level of service.
+The ability of bicycles and pedestrians to cross the "Y" intersection (all directions) shall not be sacrificed to vehicle flow. - Prioritized Bus Movement~~Transit Efficiency and Travel Time~~ - Alternatives shall be prioritized that reduce transit travel times through the corridor by providing: separate bus-only or HOV lanes; intersections that prioritize and reduce delay for bus movements; and, other improvements that decrease the ratio of bus travel time relative to driving.~~Alternatives shall be considered that would reduce delay for START buses, even at the expense of level of service for other vehicles.
+The potential for a future BRT (bus rapid transit) route through the corridor shall be explicitly addressed.~~ - Safety - The safety of people traveling by all modes shall be a key consideration in all design.
 Evaluation of alternatives will take into account rates of personal injury and fatal accidents, rather than prioritizing property damage accident rates.
-Pedestrian and bicycle safety will be a specific priority.

-- Delay - Reducing vehicular delay is an objective, but higher traffic speed is not.
+Pedestrian and bicycle safety will be a specific priority. - Delay - Reducing vehicular delay is an objective, but higher traffic speed is not.